What To Know When A Loved One Is Hospitalized

 Even before a hospitalization, communication is key.
 Have a conversation with your loved ones about emergency contacts, and make sure that you will be contacted if they are suddenly hospitalized.
 If you would like to be an emergency contact, have your loved one put your name down in any medical paperwork they fill out at the doctor or other specialist, and ensure that the information stays updated.

 You can also have your loved one designate you as an emergency contact in their phone by listing you as an “ICE” contact.
 If you type “ICE” before someone’s name in the contact list, paramedics and other first responders know to call them first in the event of an emergency, like a car accident.
-There are also apps that allow information to be displayed on a phone’s lock screen, so that paramedics can access emergency contacts and other information even from a locked phone.
+There are also apps that allow information to be displayed on a phone’s lock screen, so that paramedics can access emergency contacts and other information even from a locked screen.

 For children, consider having them carry a list of emergency contacts in an easily accessible spot, like on a keychain attached to their backpack.
 Make sure your children and other family members have your number memorized.